 This summer, the Rural Minnesota Journal looks at the unique and often confusing nature of Indian land ownership.
 In one article, we look at how the Leech Lake Band and Cass County were able to settle differences when it came to buying land and putting it in trust.
 The other article traces the path of the Mille Lacs Band law suit of the the 1990s that set a national precedent for determining Native American property rights.

 The State of Water

-This newest article takes a look at the complex relationship between rural communities and one of our state’s most precious resources—water.
+This major article takes a look at the complex relationship between rural communities and one of our state’s most precious resources—water.
 Click here for the full article and infographic.

 Who Owns Rural Minnesota?